-Degree Level Minimum Duration of Attendance Undergraduate Earned equivalent of a high school diploma or 24 semester credits of Bachelor's- Officergraduate level coursework.
-Graduate Earned equivalent of a conferred Bachelor's degree or 12 semester credits of Graduate graduate-level coursework in a program.
+Degree Level Minimum Duration of Attendance Undergraduate Earned equivalent of a high school diploma or 24 semester credits of Bach level coursework. graduate graduate-level coursework in a program.
 Doctorate Earned equivalent of a conferred Master's degree.

-- Submit transcripts which demonstrate service in the U.S. Armed Forces for one year or greater, with attendance in enlisted-level or officer-level service school courses. - Present official documents with an appropriate minimum total score for one of the following exams\:
+- Submit transcripts which demonstrate service in the U.S. Armed Forces for one year or greater, with attendance in enlisted-level or officer-level service school courses. - Present official documents with an appropriate minimum total score for one of the following exams:

+TOEFL TOEFL Paper-

+TOEFL Internet- Computer-Based Based Test

-Degree Level TOEFL Internet- Based Test (IBT) TOEFL Computer-Based Test (CBT) TOEFL Paper- Based Test (PBT) IELTS FIKFN Undergraduate 61 173 500 & TWE 4 6 Grade 2A Graduate 71 197 525 & TWE 4 6 Grade Pre-1 Doctorate 79 213 550 & TWE 4.5 6.5 Grade Pre-1
+Degree Level Based Test (IBT) Test (CBT) (PBT) IELTS EIKEN

+Undergraduate 61 173 500 & TWE 4 6 Grade 2A

+Graduate 71 197 525 & TWE 4 6 Grade Pre-1

+Doctorate 79 213 550 & TWE 4.5 6.5 Grade Pre-1

-\Additional exams and scores may be accepted upon review and approval by the College Dean or designee.
+^{}Additional exams and scores may be accepted upon review and approval by the College Dean or designee.